jremsza/ds-portfolio/content/_index.md

 ---
-title: Experienced analytical chemist and master's student in data science.
-I have aspirations to transition into a role as a data scientist/engineer.
+title: Data analyst with a background in chemistry.
+I am currently a master's student in data science at Northwestern University.
+I am looking for roles as a data scientist or data engineer.
-subtitle: This is my portfolio to showcase my technical skills in data science, welcome to my page!
+subtitle: This is my portfolio showcasing my technical skills in data science, welcome to my page!
-seo_title: Jake Remsza | Chemist & MS Data Science Student
+seo_title: Jake Remsza | Data Specialist

 primary_cta_page: "about"
 secondary_cta_page: "projects"